stacymoorhead/capstone/wp-content/plugins/google-maps-widget/readme.txt

 == Screenshots ==

+1. Simple & fast - you'll have a great map working in under a minute
-1. Thumbnail map is shown as a widget and since it's just one image it loads super-fast (1 request, about 20KB)
+2. Thumbnail map is shown as a widget and since it's just one image it loads super-fast (1 request, about 20KB)
-2. Larger map with all interactive features is available in the lightbox
+3. Larger map with all interactive features is available in the lightbox
-3. Widget options - Thumbnail map
+4. Widget options - Thumbnail map
-4. Widget options - Interactive map
+5. Widget options - Interactive map
-5. Widget options - Shortcode
+6. Widget options - Shortcode
-6. Thumbnail map - light color scheme
+7. Thumbnail map - light color scheme

 == Changelog ==

+= 3.90 =
+* 2018/05/29
+* added Midnight thumbnail color scheme
+* new prices for lifetime license
+* we're at 1,550,000 downloads

+= 3.85 =
+* 2018/05/03
+* added Bright thumbnail color scheme

+= 3.83 =
+* 2018/02/26
+* pushing strong on translations!
+* added Gowalla thumbnail color scheme

+= 3.80 =
+* 2018/02/07
+* translations are going great thanks to our helpful users!
+* problems with API keys continue due to users who refuse to create their own keys :(

+= 3.75 =
+* 2017/12/25
+* continuing with translation efforts
+* added Mapbox thumbnail color scheme
+* plugin name changed to test for better search position
+* lower agency price from 08/01/2017

+= 3.70 =
+* 2017/12/05
+* Russian translation is at 100%
+* continuing with translation efforts
+* fixed a few small JS bugs

+= 3.65 =
+* 2017/11/17
+* updates for WP 4.9
+* continuing with translation

+= 3.60 =
+* 2017/09/04
+* minor improvements
+* new pricing table

 = 3.58 =
 * 2017/07/11